caiovincius/SIESTA-Shell-Tools/SIESTA-Move-Coordinates/README.md

 - Next, it will move all the coordinates from the .xyz to your .fdf file, automatically.
 - Additionally, it can change the NumberOfAtoms, NumberOfSpecies and the SystemLabel of the .fdf with the correct values obtained from your .xyz file.

+## Requirements
+The name of the pseudopotentials in the block: "%block ChemicalSpeciesLabel" in your * .fdf file must be in one of the following formats: Atom_gga, Atom_lda, or Atom.
+Ex.: Fe_gga, Fe_lda, Fe.

 ## **How to use?**
 1. Copy the script_coord to the folder to the same folder of your .fdf file and .xyz file
 2. In the first time you use this script, type the following command before: chmod +x extract_coords
 3. Type in the terminal: ./script_coord filename1.fdf filename2.xyz

      (Alternative mode: ./script_coord filename1.xyz filename2.fdf)
-6. After that, the coordinates will be moved to the .fdf file, and then, some more options will appear (They are explained below).
+4. Then, follow the Interative Options that appear (They are explained below).

-## REQUIREMENTS
-The name of the pseudopotentials in the block: "%block ChemicalSpeciesLabel" in your * .fdf file must be in one of the following formats: Atom_gga, Atom_lda, or Atom.
-Ex.: Fe_gga, Fe_lda, Fe.

 ## Interative Options
 - "Rename the SystemLabel with the .xyz filename?
 (Y)Yes (N)No"